dnolter959/longdrop2/README.md

 ![](man/figures/effect-by-k.png) In this case, the treatment effect doesn’t differ much for different values of k, suggesting low sensitivity to departures from MAR in this case.

-**Developer Note:**

-This package is not yet complete.
-I still need to add functionality for random intercepts (not random slopes), add tests and complete documentation.